mgurdal/go-tutorial/docs/data-structures.md

 #### Anonymous fields

 Struct can also be defined without specifying field names.
-The data types specified in such a definition must be different from each other.
+In this case, the data types of the fields must be different from each other.

 ```go
 type Item struct {